Tomography of entangling two-qubit logic operations in exchange-coupled donor electron spin qubits: Introduction

-Here we present the first experimental demonstration of exchange-based, entangling two-qubit logic gates between electrons bound to individual $^{31}$P donors in silicon.
-This is obtained by implementing a scheme exploiting a fixed $J$, weaker than the electron-nuclear hyperfine interaction, $A$ \cite{kalra2014robust}.
-In this regime, preparing the two $^{31}$P nuclei in an opposite state detunes the two electrons by $A \gg J$ and renders each electron's resonance frequency dependent on the state of the other.
-The native two-qubit operation is a CROT gate (similar to a CNOT, plus a phase), implemented by electron spin resonance \cite{madzik2021conditional}.
 Since the precise value of $J$ is irrelevant, provided it is $\ll A$ and larger than the resonance linewdith, this scheme is relatively insensitive to uncertainties in the precise location of the donors.
-It is thus well suited to ion-implanted donor spins \cite{morello2020donor,jakob2022deterministic}, which retain compatibility with standard metal-oxide-semiconductor manufacturing processes \cite{pillarisetty2018qubit}, at the cost of some uncertainty ($\sim 5-10$~nm, depending on implantation energy and donor species) in the final location of the implanted donor \cite{holmes2023improved,jakob2023scalable}.
+It is thus well suited to ion-implanted donor spins \cite{morello2020donor,jakob2022deterministic,holmes2024improved,jakob2023scalable}, which retain compatibility with standard metal-oxide-semiconductor manufacturing processes \cite{pillarisetty2018qubit}.
 Both electron spins are operated coherently as individual qubits \cite{pla2012single} and read out in single-shot, either directly \cite{morello2010single} or via quantum logic \cite{nakajima2019quantum,xue2020repetitive}.
-This allows us to perform accurate tomography of the one- and two-qubit gate operations, and show that the weak-$J$ regime does not affect the coherence of the individual spins.
+This allows us to perform accurate tomography of the one- and two-qubit gate operations, and to show that the weak-$J$ regime does not affect the coherence of the individual spins.